0xae/fastdb/README.md

 The library is designed to be as simple and fast as possible.

+## Motivation
+We faced a lot of weird bugs on $localForage of mozilla

+when our data grew big (100MB-200MB) on our mobile app.

 ## Live Features

 * Total integration with angularJS